Where did the name Cross Keys come from?

 Now, everyone knew that a new name was essential, and what seemed like a simple process of finding a new name became what the bank's president at that time, Bill Watson, called "one of the biggest challenges of my career as president of the bank."
 Many suggestions were tossed around, but none of them had the reaction that we were looking for.
 Bill said, "What we wanted was something a little bit different; to distinguish our name wherever we might expand in the future, but also something that had some connection to our roots in North Louisiana.”

 Several months after considering the idea to use the name “Cross Keys Bank”, while attending a bank convention in New Orleans, another piece of the bank name puzzle fell into place.
 Bill noticed that the concierge at the Hilton Hotel wore on the lapel of his uniform a distinctive pin that appeared to be crossed keys.
 So, Bill asked him to explain it.
-The concierge smiled and proudly explained that the "the keys stand for the source of information, service, the wine cellar, etc.; virtually anything a guest might need."
+The concierge smiled and proudly explained "the keys stand for the source of information, service, the wine cellar, etc.; virtually anything a guest might need."

 The connection between the crossed keys insignia and satisfying customers' needs was the "key" that Bill had been looking for.
-He said, "I had been leaning away from the name Cross Keys because of my family's connection to the plantation, but the identification of the crossed keys with excellent service was a compelling reason to make our decision.
+He said, "I had been leaning away from the name Cross Keys because of my family's connection to the farm, but the identification of the crossed keys with excellent service was a compelling reason to make our decision.
 At our next board meeting, I presented a sample logo with the keys on some sample stationery, and on October 16, 1989, our directors immediately adopted our new name and the symbol that we still proudly use today."

 So that's the long version.
 The short version is that we are different; we have been around since 1902, and our core values are service with honor and integrity!
 Our mission at Cross Keys Bank is to help our customers succeed.
 By their success, we will succeed!